Dolcetto: Regions

 Outside of Italy, Dolcetto is known as Douce Noire in Savoie and Charbono in California.
 However, DNA fingerprinting done at the University of California, Davis has shown that the actual Douce Noire and Charbono vines are not, in fact, Dolcetto, but two different vines.
 In spite of this confirmation, some plantings of true Dolcetto vines still retain the local synonyms in some areas of Savoie and California.

 The grape was first brought to California by expatriate Italians, and is most popular in Lodi AVA, Mendocino County, Russian River Valley AVA, Napa Valley AVA, Santa Cruz Mountains AVA, Sta.
 Rita Hills AVA, and Santa Barbara County.
+The Dolcetto grape is gaining popularity in the Washington State Lake Chelan AVA (C R Sandidge Wines Purtteman Estate vineyard).
 There are also some plantings in the Oregon AVAs of Umpqua Valley AVA and Southern Oregon AVA, Michigan's Leelanau Peninsula AVA (Ciccone Vineyard & Winery), as well as the statewide appellations of New Mexico and Pennsylvania.
+Dolcetto is also being produced in the Texas Hill Country with great results as well.

 Australia is home to the oldest current plantings of Dolcetto, with vines dating back to the 1860s.

-Dolcetto di Dogliani
+Dogliani DOCG

-Dolcetto di Dogliani, and Dolcetto di Dogliani Superiore are Italian red wines produced in the Langhe using only the Dolcetto grape variety.
-The wines were recognized as DOC in 1974.
-In 2005, the original DOC for Dolcetto di Dogliani Superiore was revoked and replaced by a DOCG; this wine, which can also be sold under the name Dogliani, is made within a more limited zone than the DOC and the yield of grapes is restricted to 70 quintals per hectare.
-Furthermore, to qualify for the DOCG status, the wines must be aged for at least one year.
-The vineyards are restricted to the hilly areas within the boundaries of the communes of Bastia Mondovì, Belvedere Langhe, Cigliè, Clavesana, Dogliani, Farigliano, Monchiero and Rocca Cigliè, plus parts of the communes of Cissone and Somano.
+Dogliani, and Dogliani Superiore are Italian red wines produced in the Langhe using only the Dolcetto grape variety.
+The wines were recognized as DOC in 1974 under the name Dolcetto di Dogliani.
+In 2005, the original DOC was revoked and gradually replaced by a DOCG named Dogliani.
+The yield of grapes is restricted to eight metric tons per hectare for Dogliani and seven for Dogliani Superiore.
+Furthermore, to qualify for Superiore status, the wines must be aged for at least one year.
+The vineyards are restricted to the hilly areas within the boundaries of the communes of Bastia Mondovì, Belvedere Langhe, Briaglia, Castellino Tanaro, Cigliè, Clavesana, Dogliani, Farigliano, Igliano, Marsaglia, Monchiero, Niella Tanaro, Piozzo and Rocca Cigliè, plus parts of the communes of Carrù, Mondovì, Murazzano, Roddino, San Michele Mondovì, Somano and Vicoforte.